E-Sid/scripts/README.md

 - `moca-mmse-converter.sh` converts the results of MoCA to MMSE based on van Steenoven I, Aarsland D, Hurtig H, Chen-Plotkin A, Duda JE, Rick J, Chahine LM, Dahodwala N, Trojanowski JQ, Roalf DR, Moberg PJ, Weintraub D. Conversion between mini-mental state examination, montreal cognitive assessment, and dementia rating scale-2 scores in Parkinson's disease.
 Mov Disord.
 2014 Dec;29(14):1809-15. doi: 10.1002/mds.26062.
 Epub 2014 Nov 7.
 PMID: 25381961; PMCID: PMC4371590.
 - `amts-bc.sh` refers to Abbreviated Mental Test Score (AMTS)
 - `amt4-bc.sh` refers to Abbreviated Mental Test-4 (AMT4)
-- `bprs-bc.sh`, `bprs-calc`, and `bprs-echo.sh` refer to Brief Psychiatric Rating Scale (BPRS)
+- `avpu.sh` refers top AVPU score calculator and convrter to GCS- `bprs-bc.sh`, `bprs-calc`, and `bprs-echo.sh` refer to Brief Psychiatric Rating Scale (BPRS)
-- `moca-blind-bc.sh`, `moca-blind-calc.sh`, and `moca-blind-echo.sh` refer Montreal Cognitive Examination - blind (MoCA - Blind)
+- `ect-dose.sh` calculates the electroconvulsive therapy (ECT) dose according to Age-Based & Half Age-Based Formulae.
+- `ect-charge-bc.sh` refers to ECT charge calculator if one gives it the Pulse Width (PW) in millisecond (ms), Frequency in Herz (Hz), Duration in seconds (D), and current in Amperes (I).
+It can calculate the charge in millicoulombs (mC). eg PW: 1 ms, F 20 Hz, Duration 6, and current 0.8 A, Charge would be 192.0 mC.
 - `fab-bc.sh` refers to Frontal Assessment Battery (FAB)
+- `gad7-bc.sh` refers to GAD-7
-- `rudas-bs.sh` refers to The Rowlan Universal Dementia Assessment Scale (RUDAS)
+- `gcs-echo.sh` refers to Glasgow Comas Scale Calculator (GCS)
-- `tym-bc.sh` refers to Test Your Memory (TYM) examination.
+- `gcs2avpu.sh` refers to GCS to AVPU score converter
+- `honos-bc.sh` refers to the Health of the Nation Outcome Scale (HoNOS)
 - `hrsd-bs.sh`, refers to the 17-item Hamilton Depression Rating Scale (HRSD) or (HAM-D), Hamilton M. A rating scale for depression.
 J Neurol Neurosurg Psychiatry 1960; 23:56–62
-- `honos-bc.sh` refers to the Health of the Nation Outcome Scale (HoNOS)
-- `gcs-echo.sh` refers to Glasgow Comas Scale Calculator (GCS)
+- `mhr.sh` refers to Maximum Heart Rate (MHR) Calculator
-- `gcs2avpu.sh` refers to GCS to AVPU score converter
-- `avpu.sh` refers top AVPU score calculator and convrter to GCS
-- `gad7-bc.sh` refers to GAD-7
+- `moca-blind-bc.sh`, `moca-blind-calc.sh`, and `moca-blind-echo.sh` refer Montreal Cognitive Examination - blind (MoCA - Blind)
 - `phq9-bc.sh` refers to PHQ-9
+- `rudas-bs.sh` refers to The Rowlan Universal Dementia Assessment Scale (RUDAS)
-- `mhr.sh` refers to Maximum Heart Rate (MHR) Calculator
+- `tym-bc.sh` refers to Test Your Memory (TYM) examination.
-- `ect-dose.sh` calculates the electroconvulsive therapy (ECT) dose according to Age-Based & Half Age-Based Formulae.
-- `ect-charge-bc.sh` refers to ECT charge calculator if one gives it the Pulse Width (PW) in millisecond (ms), Frequency in Herz (Hz), Duration in seconds (D), and current in Amperes (I).
-It can calculate the charge in millicoulombs (mC). eg PW: 1 ms, F 20 Hz, Duration 6, and current 0.8 A, Charge would be 192.0 mC.
 - If any of the values are out of range, the programme will let you know and will prompt you to enter a value within range

 ### Dependencies